 Do you believe in love at first sight: Yep

-Have you ever wished upon a star: Nope
+Have you ever wished upon a star: Don’t think so.

 What instruments do you play: Guitar.
-Used to play ever day and in the church band but lost interest eventually
+Used to play every day and in the church band but lost interest eventually.

 Biggest Regret: Not spending more time with my Nana.
 She was the sweetest lady I’ve ever known, and I loved her dearly.
 I saw her at least once or twice a year, but that wasn’t enough.
 She was diagnosed with pre-leukemia in 2011 when Kristin was pregnant with Isaac and passed away from complications with surgery in early 2012 before he was born.
 The last time I saw her before she went into the hospital was during her birthday dinner when Kristin was about 4-5 months pregnant.
 She knelt down and rubbed Kristin’s belly and told Isaac how much she loved him and how she couldn’t wait to finally meet him.
 One of my favorite memories ever, and even though she didn’t get to meet him here on Earth, I know she will one day in Heaven.